zaynahxc/pxt-microbit/docs/courses/ucp-science/gravity/setup-procedure.md

 ### Sound Wave Sensor

 Sound causes vibrations which can be detected with the Microbit accelerator.
 Connect 2 @boardname@s using radio signals (see [Data Collection - Option 3](/courses/ucp-science/data-collection/setup-procedure)).
 The “Gravity Sender” @boardname@ can be placed on or near a speaker.
-It will send a signal to the “Gravity Receiver” @boardname@ which can be connected to the Windows 10 MakeCode app.
+It will send a signal to the “Gravity Receiver” @boardname@ which can be connected to MakeCode.
 When the “Gravity Receiver” @boardname@ receives a gravity number it is sent to the monitoring data collection using the method ``serial.writeValue("gravity", gravity)``.
 The sound can be observed in the **Show data Device**.

 ![Sound vibrations](/static/courses/ucp-science/gravity/soundvibrations.png)

 ### Earthquake Detector

 Earthquakes cause vibrations which can be detected with the Microbit accelerator.
 By placing the "Gravity Sender" @boardname@ on a flat surface and having it “feel” minor changes in acceleration it can detect earthquakes or other vibrations in the earth.
 Connect 2 @boardname@s using radio signals (see [Data Collection - Option 3](/courses/ucp-science/data-collection/setup-procedure)).
 The “Gravity Sender” @boardname@ can be placed on or near a speaker.
-It will send a signal to the “Gravity Receiver” @boardname@ which can be connected to the Windows 10 MakeCode app.
+It will send a signal to the “Gravity Receiver” @boardname@ which can be connected to MakeCode.
 When the “Gravity Receiver” @boardname@ receives a gravity number it is sent to the monitoring data collection using the method ``serial.writeValue("gravity", gravity)``.
 The movement of the object connected to the Earth can be observed in the **Show data Device**.
 Using a conditional statement that detects changes in the received gravity could be implemented to play “music” sound as an alarm when changes in movement are detected.

 ![Earthquake vibrations](/static/courses/ucp-science/gravity/earthquake.png)